RyanCCollins/techrapport.github.io/_posts/2015-09-30-how-to-add-audio-controls.md

 ---
 layout: post
-title: "How would I add Audio Controls to an iOS App in Swift"
+title: How would I add Audio Controls to an iOS App in Swift
-tags:
+tags: null
+published: true
 ---

+## How would you do ____ in Swift

-How would you let the Pitch Perfect app manipulate the playback volume, you ask?
+### How would you let the Pitch Perfect app manipulate the playback volume, you ask?

-IN PROGRESS.
-COME BACK LATER TO VIEW FINISHED RESULT.

 Okay, here we go!